ellis/roboliq/README.md

 * Copy the Roboliq repository to your computer.
 * Open the terminal, navigate to the directory where you copied the Roboliq repository, and run `npm install` to download Roboliq's software requirements.
+* To generate the documentations, run `npm run docs`.
+You can then find the documentation in the `docs` subfolder with three sub-subfolders: `protocol`, `roboliq-evoware`, and `roboliq-processor`.
+In each of those, you can open the `index.html` file.

 # Getting started